brainworxx/kreXX-TYPO3-Extension/Documentation/Config/DevHandle/Index.rst

 	// or as an alias
 	krexx($myObject, 'gue');

-Only people with the string “gue” added to their local configuration will now be able to trigger an analysis. kreXX will be disabled for everyone else.
+Only people with the string “gue” added to their local configuration will now be able to trigger this specific analysis.

 Debugging a live server
 ^^^^^^^^^^^^^^^^^^^^^^^